data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 (function-svdvals)=
 ### svdvals(x, /)

-Computes the singular values of a matrix (or stack of matrices) `x`.
+Computes the singular values of a matrix (or a stack of matrices) `x`.

 #### Parameters